Munitions specialists keep the Wolf Pack locked, loaded

-Senior Airman Rosa Valencia, with the Conventional Maintenance Flight for the 8th Maintenance Squadron, tightens a bolt during the reassembly of a GBU-33 at Kunsan Air Base, Republic of Korea, July 26, 2021.
-Members of the 8th MXS Conventional Maintenance Flight are responsible for safely disassembling, maintaining, and reassembling munitions for F-16 Fighting Falcons, ensuring the Wolf Pack is able to support and defend our allies throughout the Indo-Pacific region.
+Staff Sgt.
+Chase Wood, with the Munitions Inspection Flight for the 8th Maintenance Squadron reassembles a GBU-33, Version 3, penetrator bomb at Kunsan Air Base, Republic of Korea, July 26, 2021.
+Members of the 8th MXS Conventional Maintenance Flight are responsible for safely disassembling, maintaining, and reassembling munitions utilized with the F-16 Fighting Falcon.
 (U.S. Air Force Photo by Staff Sgt.
 Steven Adkins)

 |Date Taken: